nikasri/map-webapp/README.md

 Refactored the from a single JS file into several components.
 Working on UI to display the recent searches.
 Having problems fetching values back from store.

+### Friday 24th December 2021
+1. Worked on retrieving values from Redux store.
+Recent searches now displayed with a UI which can be toggled with a history button embedded into the search bar.
+2. Search bar is now its own component for better code encapsulation.
+3. Both the recent searches and search bar are updated to conform with Material UI.

 ## Challenges

 - Base knowledge on react and very limited understanding on Redux becomes a bottleneck.